 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.

 iii.
 Cancer.
 Based on the data summarized in Unit III.A., EPA has concluded that acequinocyl does not pose a cancer risk to humans.
-Therefore, Start Printed Page 5412a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.
+Therefore, a dietary exposure assessment for the purpose of assessing cancer risk is unnecessary.

 iv.
 Anticipated residue and PCT information.
 EPA did not use anticipated residue or PCT information in the dietary assessment for acequinocyl.
 Tolerance level residues and 100 PCT were assumed for all food commodities.

-Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS), Provisional Cranberry Model, and Screening Concentration in Ground Water (SCI-GROW) Model, the estimated drinking water concentrations (EDWCs) of acequinocyl for acute exposures are estimated to be 6.69 parts per billion (ppb) for surface water and 3.6 × 10−3 ppb for ground water, and for chronic exposures are estimated to be 6.69 ppb for surface water and ≥3.6 × 10−3 ppb for ground water.
+Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS) and Screening Concentration in Ground Water (SCI-GROW) models, the estimated drinking water concentrations (EDWCs) of acequinocyl for chronic exposures for non-cancer assessments are estimated to be 2.45 parts per billion (ppb) acequinocyl for surface water and 0.0036 ppb (acequinocyl and its metabolite, acequinocyl-OH) for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 6.69 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 6.69 ppb was used to assess the contribution to drinking water.
+For chronic dietary risk assessment, the water concentration of value 2.45 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).